 Wool is good for the environment, being part of the natural carbon cycle: over half the weight of wool is pure organic carbon.

-The McBride family have been producing wool in Australia since 1859 and it is the primary product produced by AJ & PA McBride Ltd. The company shears in excess of 300,000 sheep and lambs, producing more than 1.4 million kilograms each year – in the top five producers in Australia.
+The McBride family have been producing wool in Australia since 1859 and it is the primary product produced by AJ & PA McBride Ltd. The company shears in excess of 300,000 sheep and lambs, producing more than 1.5 million kilograms each year – putting us in the top three producers in Australia.

 AJ & PA McBride are unashamedly proud producers of merino wool – famed for its high quality product.
 In the pastoral northern districts of South Australia, the company produces medium wool of 20-21 microns, about a quarter the width of a human hair.
 This wool is used in knitwear.
 On the south eastern properties, finer wool of 17-19 micron is produced which is used in next-to-skin wear and suits.